rhq-project/wildfly-cassandra/README.md

 ### Package Contents

-The following contents will be installed when you unpack the wildfly-cassandra-module.zip:
+The following contents will be installed when you unpack the wildfly-cassandra-overlay.zip:

 <pre>
  bin/nodetool (1)